MattiBSH/week3/README.md

-Monday, tuesday and wednesday - everything done (not all red) https://bshproduction.dk/devops-starter/api/movie/count example of monday/tuesday on droplet
+Monday, tuesday and wednesday - everything done (not all red)

+Example of monday/tuesday on droplet https://bshproduction.dk/devops-starter/api/movie/count